TheRealKaup/KTech/documentation/faq.md

 ## How to build KTech (with Premake)?

+Important: The Windows port is deprecated.
+See GitHub issue #149.
+At the moment, only GNU/Linux support exists.
+Running KTech on top of WSL should be possible.

 KTech uses **Premake** to configure and generate build files, because it has [fine documentation](https://premake.github.io/docs/) and is configured with the normal scripting language Lua, unlike CMake with its counterintuitive documentation and odd scripting language.

-To generate the build files for KTech and the game examples in the `examples/` directory, ensure Premake is installed on your system and run the command `premake5 [action]` from the Git repository's root (e.g. `premake5 gmake2` to generate GNU Makefiles).
+To generate the build files for KTech, the game examples in the `examples/` directory, and the tutorial chapters in `documentation/tutorial/`, ensure Premake is installed on your system and run the command `premake5 gmake2` from the Git repository's root to generate GNU Makefiles.

 To then generate binary files with GNU Make, run the command `make -C build/`, and they will be outputted to the directory `build/bin/`.